vaibhavsagar/website/content/blog/imperative-haskell.md

 Aside from explicitly declaring our variables and passing them around, I think this looks pretty close.

+How do we square this with Haskell's reputation for purity and referential transparency?
+That's the subject of the paper mentioned above!
+They figured out a way to provide a pure interface to mutable state.
+We pass the variables into each function that makes use of them, and we leverage the type system to make sure any impurity is well contained.
+We can replace any of the functions with purer and more idiomatic definitions without changing the output, and that satisfies the definition of referential transparency!

+Why don't we do this all the time, when Haskell is at least a serviceable imperative language?
+Because writing imperative programs is hard!
+They don't compose as well, have less useful type signatures, and are harder to reason about.
+Getting away from those things is why we have Haskell to begin with!
+The real question should be: how can we avoid doing things this way as much as possible?

 Before I discovered this part of Haskell, I had this perception of Haskell (and declarative programming more generally) as "imperative programming but less" from a practical perspective.
-I thought that although writing declarative code in Python is purely (heh) a matter of discipline, writing imperative code in Haskell requires completely reconceptualising the algorithm.
-Thanks to `ST`, I now know that this is in fact not the case, which is a huge relief.
+I thought that although writing declarative code in Python was purely (heh) a matter of discipline, writing imperative code in Haskell required completely reconceptualising the algorithm.
+Thanks to `ST`, I now know that this not the case, which is a huge relief.
 If required, I can do a literal translation of the algorithm, and clean it up (or not) later.

-Why don't we do this all the time?
+That's awesome!